TrillAppTeam/trill/mobile/README.md

 UI!!
 - Copy web for everything
 - Loading page

+Things
 - Fix overflowing review tiles
+- Fix review text not updating when trying to edit after creating new review

 Remember to clean database before demo to avoid crashes lol